mari-code-l/MS1-project/readme.md

 ## USER STORIES
 * As a user, I will be able to navigate around the website.
 * As a user, I will be able to click one button directing to the contact Information.
-* I will be able to click the logo linking to its homepage.
+* As a user, I will be able to click the logo linking to its homepage.
-* I will be able to research on my mobile.
+* As a user, I will be able to research on my mobile.
-* I will be able to connect to social media for more Information.
+* As user, I will be able to connect to social media for more Information about the candidate.

 ## FEATURES
 * It is a HTML, CSS, and Bootstrap designed website.